PNC mortgage rates

 PNC customer service reviews

 PNC Mortgage was ranked 10th out of 23 lenders in the J.D.
 Power 2021 U.S. Mortgage Origination Satisfaction Study.
-It scored 851 out of a possible 1,000, which was just one point below the industry average.
+It scored 851 out of a possible 1,000, which is above the industry average.
 J.D.
-Power’s top spot went to Quicken Loans, with a score of 876 out of 1,000.
+Power’s top spot went to Guild Mortgage, with a score of 884 out of 1,000.

-Mortgage-related complaints at major lenders
+Customer service reviews at major lenders

 Along with PNC’s satisfaction scores, we checked its customer complaints using the Consumer Financial Protection Bureau (CFPB) online database, where borrowers can file complaints against lenders.
 For PNC, the results in the database look good.
 It has fewer than one official complaint filed per 1,000 mortgage customers.

 Mortgage loan products at PNC